Azure/azure-sdk-for-js/sdk/eventhub/eventhubs-checkpointstore-blob/samples/v1-beta/javascript/README.md

 ## Prerequisites

-The sample programs are compatible with Node.js >=12.0.0.
+The sample programs are compatible with [LTS versions of Node.js](https://github.com/nodejs/release#release-schedule).

 You need [an Azure subscription][freesub] and the following Azure resources to run these sample programs: